AhmedTarekOfficial/Interactive-Safety-Workspace-platform/README.md

 ## Pages and What They Do

-> 📸 **Tip:** Add a screenshot next to each section to help readers visually identify each page.

 ### Login Page — `/`

 The entry point of the application.
 Users enter their email and password to log in.
 The system redirects them to the appropriate dashboard based on their role.